ihmeuw/pseudopeople/docs/source/input_data/index.rst

 follow these steps:

 #.
 Log in to `GitHub <https://github.com/>`_ (you must first create a GitHub account if you don't have one).
 #.
-Open a new `Data access request <https://github.com/ihmeuw/pseudopeople/issues/new?assignees=&labels=&template=data_access_request.yml>`_ using the template under the Issues tab pseudopeople's GitHub page.
+Open a new `Data access request <https://github.com/ihmeuw/pseudopeople/issues/new?assignees=&labels=&template=data_access_request.yml>`_ using the template under the Issues tab on pseudopeople's GitHub page.
 #.
 Fill out the information on the access request form to tell us about your project.
 You can simply put "Data access request" in the title field.
 #.
 We will get back to you after we receive your request!